Gambling and online casinos in Kuwait

 Cultural and social aspect

-Imams are regularly reminded in Friday sermons,- that participation in gambling "leads to poverty and destruction of faith."
+Imams regularly remind in Friday sermons that participation in gambling "leads to poverty and destruction of faith."

 "I can't have a drink or go to a casino, but I can play online poker via VPN.